 At our office, we have seen Wills ranging from 2 pages to 60-70 pages.
 Obviously, a 70-page Will is going to go into a little more depth than a 2-pager.
 However, at a high level, most Wills have just a few main functions:

-3. Naming one or more Executors: who has responsibility for carrying out the Probate process;
+- Naming one or more Executors: who have responsibility for carrying out the Probate process;

 Note that if the Decedent had a Living Trust, there may not be much to the Will, as the Trust will determine how assets of the Trust are distributed.
-The accompanying Will is often a “Pour-Over Will” designed to put any Probated assets into the Trust, so that there is only one set of instructions for how to distribute the assets.
+The accompanying will is often a “Pour-over will” designed to put any probate assets into the trust so that there is only one set of instructions on how to distribute the assets.

 If you have been able to find a Will for the Decedent, it will play a major role in the Probate process.